Urkiola Natural Park

-Urkiola Natural Park is a protected area located in the southeastern corner of Biscay and Álava in the northern Basque Country, Spain.
+Urkiola Natural Park is a protected area located in the southeastern corner of Biscay and in the North of Álava in the autonomous community of the Basque Country, Spain.
 It is a protected area of 5958 ha.

 It was declared a Natural Park on 29 December 1989.

 The Park's highest mountain summit is Anboto at 1337 m.
 This mountain has a strong mythological significance.
 Is the main dwelling of Mari, a figure of Basque mythology.
 Urkiola Natural Park and Gorbea Natural Park form an important environmental unit.
 Landscape features and easy access have been fundamental to leisure and sports use.

 Description and access

 Urkiola Natural Park covers an area of 5958 ha and has a perimeter of 83.8 km.
 The Natural Park is located in eight municipalities, seven in Biscay and one in Álava.

 Landscape

 The landscape of Urkiola Park consists of limestone masses.
 These rocks have steep slopes, with gullies and cliffs.
 Karst plains support a diverse and rugged landscape consisting of different proportions of shrubs, grasses, rocks, beech and pine forests.

 Mining activity is important in the park and its vicinity.
 While mineral extraction has been a traditional activity within the land that makes up the Urkiola Natural Park, the mines were closed long ago.
-LImestone quarries, opencast mines that have a great impact on the landscape, have remained active since the formation of Urkiola Natural Park.
+Limestone quarries, opencast mines that have a great impact on the landscape, have remained active since the formation of Urkiola Natural Park.